cannavit/smoke-test/README.md

           - host
     networks:
       host:
-## Use of Enviroment variable in Zipi-Smk-Service
+## Use of Enviroment variable in SmkTest-Service

 The following are the environment variables that can be modified in the service.